 - Graduate Application

-The School of Architecture normally offers two other graduate programs - Master of Environmental Design Studies (MEDS Design-Build) and Master of Architecture (Post-Professional) - but applications for admission to these programs currently are not being accepted.
+The School of Architecture normally offers one other graduate program - Master of Environmental Design Studies (MEDS Design-Build) - but applications for admission to this program currently are not being accepted.